Blog Article

 At least one risk accompanies every requirement.

 Failing to acknowledge this fact leads to project failure.
-The project will not fail because of poor planning, but because the project team is overwhelmed.
-Project risks are prioritized, and, as the project close nears, lower priority risks are typically disregarded, which leads to at least a partial failure of the requirements.
+The project objectives will not fail because of poor planning, but because the project team is overwhelmed.
+Project risks are prioritized, and, as the project plan close nears, lower priority risks are typically disregarded, which leads to at least a partial failure of the requirements.

 Risk Management